Snackmonger/aristoxenus/readme.rst

 Maybe I need nest before options for it to work.

--option 1       cheese and ham
+-option       cheese and ham
--option 2       beef and bean
+-optin 2      beef and bean
--option=3       laminated flooring and eggs
+-optn=3       laminated flooring and eggs

 An enumerated list